“What’s a Nice Kid Like You Doing at Home on a School Day?”

 Unplugging Your Little Live Wires

-When I taught Bible School at our little country church last summer, the junior high literature I was using was sometimes printed sideways on the page and had such flashy colors or designs behind the print that it was occasionally hard to read.
+When I taught a class for Vacation Bible School at our little country Presbyterian church last summer, the junior high literature I was using was sometimes printed sideways on the page and had such flashy colors or designs behind the print that it was occasionally hard to read.
 Sure, a little of this is fine, but the feeling I get is that we have to dance a jig and do a rap just to get their attention.
 Forget challenging them.

 Oh, you may say, but my child only watches educational TV.
 My kids love Carmen Sandiego, Wish Bone, and other such shows at my house, too.
 But Postman quotes a study of a group of children divided into three classes: one class watched a videotaped lesson on TV about whales, the second class heard only the audio to the same lesson, and the third simply read it.
 The classes were later tested for recall and comprehension.
 It was the class that read the lesson who remembered and understood it best.
 Though the TV program, at first glance, might seem to engage the child’s thinking on more sensory levels, it was shown that TV viewing is more passive.
 Reading, on the other hand, demands that the reader form his or her own mental pictures, filling in the sounds and sights with imagination.
 Educators think that the greater demand placed upon the reader (in comparison to a TV viewer) calls forth a deeper engagement with the information being communicated.